bb220/auth-api/README.md

 This project is deployed on [Railway](https://railway.app/).

+✅ Live Railway URL:
+(*Insert your deployment URL here if public*)

 ---

 ## Future Improvements

-- 📬 Password reset email functionality (coming next)
-- 🖥️ Frontend integration (React/Next.js)
-- 🧪 Unit and integration tests
 - 🛡 Role-based access control (RBAC)
-- ⚙️ Alembic migrations for database versioning
+- 🧪 Unit and integration test coverage

 ---